-One of the most important things to know before getting a kitten is that after you’ve had your pick of the litter, you’ll have to leave them with their family for at least 8 weeks / 2 months of age.
-You may have made your selection just days or even hours after your kitten’s birth, but those first two months with their mother and siblings will play a big part in forming the rest of their life.
+One of the most important things to know before getting a kitten is that after you’ve had your pick of the litter, you’ll have to leave them with their family until around 8 weeks of age.
+You may have chosen your kitten just days or even hours after your kitten’s birth, but those first two months with their mother and siblings will play a big part in forming the rest of their life.

-Nursing can provide your kitten with some essential protection against diseases, so you have to allow them to stick to their own until they’ve at least finished weaning.
+Their mother's nursing can provide your kitten with some essential protection against diseases, so when possible you should allow them to stay with their mother until they've finished weaning.
 Once they’re 8 weeks old, they should start to look and act more like miniature cats rather than defenseless little babies.

 Prepare your home